SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 -   [Instance components](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninstance_component_glosry.htm "Glossary Entry"):
     Components that exist separately for each instance and can only be accessed in instances of a class.
 -   [Static components](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenstatic_component_glosry.htm "Glossary Entry") (the declarations with `CLASS-`):
     Components that exist only once per class.
-They do no not exist for specific instances.
+They do no not exclusively exist for specific instances.
 They can be addressed using the name of the class.

 **Attributes**